FMirzaei93/React-Browserify-Reactify/README.md

 index.js is our entry point (where we start importing a module) and bundle.js is our output file for having all required modules bundled.<br />

 # Note:
-Before running the application, in the terminal or cmd navigate to the folder of the project and run: npm init (this line will make a node_module folder which embeds all the required dependencies that exist in package.json file)
+Before running the application, in the terminal or cmd navigate to the folder of the project and run: npm install (this line will make a node_module folder which embeds all the required dependencies that exist in package.json file)